History of the tank: Post-Cold War

 With the end of the Cold War in 1991, questions once again started sprouting concerning the relevance of the traditional tank.
 Over the years, many nations cut back the number of their tanks or replaced most of them with lightweight armoured fighting vehicles with only minimal armour protection.

 This period also brought an end to the superpower blocs, and the military industries of Russia and Ukraine are now vying to sell tanks worldwide.
 India and Pakistan have upgraded old tanks and bought new T-84s and T-90s from the former Soviet states.
 Both have demonstrated prototypes that the respective countries are not adopting for their own use, but are designed exclusively to compete with the latest western offerings on the open market.

 Ukraine has developed the T-84-120 Oplot, which can fire both NATO 120 mm ammunition and ATGMs through the gun barrel.
 It has a new turret with auto-loader, but imitates western designs with an armoured ammunition compartment to improve crew survivability.

 The Russian Chyorny Oryol ("Black Eagle") is based on a lengthened T-80 hull.
 An early mock-up, shown for the first time at the second VTTV-Omsk-97 International Exhibition of Armaments in 1997, appears to have dramatically heavier armour, and a completely new modern turret separating crew and ammunition.
 The prototype has a 125 mm tank gun, but is said to be able to mount a new 152 mm gun.
-Russia is also rumoured to be developing the Obiekt 775 MBT, sometimes called T-95, with a remote-controlled turret, for domestic service.
+Russia is also rumoured to be developing the Objekt 775 MBT, sometimes called T-95, with a remote-controlled turret, for domestic service.

 The Italian C1 Ariete MBT was among the latest all-new MBTs to be fielded, with deliveries running from 1995 to 2002.
 The tank is nearly the same size of the very first tank, both being 8 feet (2.5 m) high.
 The Mark I had a ~9.9 m long (hull) and the Ariete as a 7.6/9.52 m long (hull/hull+gun).
 However, the Ariete weighs over double and can travel ten times faster, 54,000 kg vs. 25,401 kg and 40 mph vs. 4 mph (60 v 6 km/h).